-With the mindset of a strategist, the CEO of the British company in Gateshead, northeast England, is on a mission to take WHP to the major league of cleanroom design and build
+With the mindset of a strategist, the CEO of the company in Gateshead, northeast England, is on a mission to take WHP to the major league of cleanroom design and build

 Ian Lichfield gets to the kitchen, brews a cup of tea and off he goes.
 The CEO of WHP Engineering walks the office floor at the company's headquarters in Gateshead, northeast England, addressing team members passing by with a warm "good morning".
 Finance Director Caroline Farquhar walks alongside, a cup of tea in hand, greeting the staff side-by-side.
 Every morning the stroll repeats.
 Lichfield tells me it's a prime opportunity to catch up on the business and "get updates on the priority issues".

 Lichfield stepped into the cleanroom industry with a strategist mindset.
-He joined the company three years ago on a short-term basis to help WHP develop the strategic plan—the mission was to expand its process engineering expertise into cleanroom construction.
+He joined the company three years ago on a short-term basis to help WHP develop a strategic plan—the mission was to expand its process engineering expertise into cleanroom construction.
 By the looks of the company's financials, his leadership has been fruitful.
 "When I joined, the turnover was £9 million.
 In 2017, this had grown to £14m as we started to build our order book.
 In 2018, we achieved a £23m turnover," he says.
 Lichfield tells me WHP is now on track to make £40m in 2019.

 In 2016, Lichfield was working with SME fund Enact, part of Leeds-based private equity firm Endless, and the company had identified the potential of WHP investing in the business to improve and grow it.
 "It was clear to me that WHP had a depth of expertise and knowledge, but it also occupied a unique position in the market with its range of services and ability to deliver all elements of a project using in-house resource.
 The scale of the opportunity and the warmth and enthusiasm of the WHP team made the decision to join them easy," he says.